Purity for flat cohomology: Absolute cohomological purity for flat cohomology

+We let $\Delta$ be the simplex category, whose opposite indexes simplicial objects.
+We write $\cD(\bZ)$ for the derived $\infty$-category of~$\bZ$.
+We say that a functor $F$ defined on some subcategory of rings and, for the sake of concreteness, valued in $\cD(\bZ)$ \emph{satisfies descent} (resp.,~\emph{satisfies hyperdescent}) for a Grothendieck topology $\sT$ if for every $\sT$-cover $A \ra A'$ with its \v{C}ech nerve $A'^\bullet$ (resp.,~for every $\sT$-hypercover $A \ra A'^\bullet$), we have

 We say that an ($\infty$-)category $\sC$ is \emph{complete} (resp.,~\emph{cocomplete}) if it has all small limits (resp.,~colimits).
-A \emph{strong limit cardinal of uncountable cofinality} is a limit cardinal $\kappa$ such that for every sequence $\kappa_0, \kappa_1, \dotsc$ of cardinals $< \kappa$ we have $2^{\kappa_0} < \kappa$ and $\sup_{n \ge 0} \kappa_n < \kappa$; there exist arbitrarily large such $\kappa$, see \cite{Sch17}*{4.1 and its proof}.
-We use such cardinals to avoid set-theoretic problems when working with large sites (such as the fpqc site); of course, in such cases we check along the way that our assertions do not depend on the choice of such a $\kappa$.
-We say that a scheme $S$ is of size $<\kappa$ if the cardinality of its underlying topological space is $< \kappa$ and $\abs{\Gamma(U, \sO_S)} < \kappa$ for every affine open $U \subset S$. \end{conventions}
+A \emph{strong limit cardinal of uncountable cofinality} is a limit cardinal $\kappa$ such that for every sequence $\kappa_0, \kappa_1, \dotsc$ of cardinals $< \kappa$ we have $2^{\kappa_0} < \kappa$ and $\sup_{n \ge 0} \kappa_n < \kappa$; there exist arbitrarily large such $\kappa$, see \cite{Sch17}*{Lemma 4.1 and its proof}.
+We use such cardinals $\kappa$ to avoid set-theoretic problems when working with large sites (such as the fpqc site); of course, in such cases we check along the way that our assertions do not depend on the choice of $\kappa$.
+We say that a scheme $S$ is of size $<\kappa$ if the cardinality of its underlying topological space is $< \kappa$ and $\abs{\Gamma(U, \sO_S)} < \kappa$ for every affine open $U \subset S$.

-\begin{pp-tweak}[\!\!Acknowledgements] We thank Johannes Ansch\"{u}tz, Bhargav Bhatt, Alexis Bouthier, Hailong Dao, Aise Johan de Jong, Ofer Gabber, Benjamin Hennion, Luc Illusie, Kazuhiro Ito, Teruhisa Koshikawa, Arnab Kundu, Arthur-C\'{e}sar Le Bras, Bernard Le Stum, Shang Li, Jacob Lurie, Linquan Ma, Akhil Mathew, Kei Nakazato, Martin Olsson, Burt Totaro, and Yifei Zhao for helpful conversations or correspondence.
+\begin{pp-tweak}[\!\!Acknowledgements] We thank the referee for helpful comments and suggestions.
+We thank Johannes Ansch\"{u}tz, Bhargav Bhatt, Alexis Bouthier, Hailong Dao, Aise Johan de Jong, Ofer Gabber, Benjamin Hennion, Luc Illusie, Kazuhiro Ito, Teruhisa Koshikawa, Arnab Kundu, Arthur-C\'{e}sar Le Bras, Bernard Le Stum, Shang Li, Jacob Lurie, Linquan Ma, Akhil Mathew, Kei Nakazato, Martin Olsson, Burt Totaro, Zijian Yao, and Yifei Zhao for helpful conversations or correspondence.
 In particular, we thank Jacob Lurie for explaining to us the proof of \Cref{cor:deftheorygroup}.
 Moreover, we thank Dustin Clausen for the term ``animation.''
 We thank the MSRI for support during a part of the preparation period of this article during the Spring semester of 2019 supported by the National Science Foundation under Grant No.~1440140.
 The first-named author thanks the University of Bonn and Vi\stackon[-9.3pt]{\^{e}$\mkern0.5mu$}{\d{}}n To\'{a}n H\d{o}c for hospitality during visits.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~851146). \end{pp-tweak}